Draklif/ServidorForge/README.md

 **Añadidos**
 * Añadido Better Archeology v1.1.7
-* Añadido Curse Of The Warden v1.0.0
+* Añadido Curse of the Warden v1.0.0
 * Añadido Deep Aether v1.0.2
 * Añadido Deep Dark Regrowth v1.2.5.1
 * Añadido Deeper Darker v1.2.1